 1. Semantic Interoperability Defined.

-First, semantic interoperability is the ability of different systems, applications, and organizations to exchange meaningful information.
+Basically, semantic interoperability is the ability of different systems, applications, and organizations to exchange meaningful information.
 In the context of modern supply chains, this means that all parties—suppliers, manufacturers, distributors, and retailers—can digitally communicate and understand each other’s data without any misinterpretation.
+Now, to get a better understanding of this critical concept, semantic interoperability, let’s look at some definitions.

 Semantic Interoperability Definitions